ThornyFFXI/LuAshitacast/readme.md

+Interface for implementing automated equipment swapping in FFXI.
-functional, but documentation in progress
+See HTML documentation included in release zip.